 Morley Safer, the renowned Canadian-American journalist that was a fixture at CBS for almost fifty years, died only days after his retirement.
 His health on the rapid decline, he worked until it was physically impossible.
-Lionized as “a gentleman, a scholar, [and] a great raconteur” by CBS chairman Leslie Moonvies, not one especially known for the liberal application of superlatives, his statement was nonetheless representative of the universal admiration among his colleagues for his tremendous body of work.
+Lionized as “a gentleman, a scholar, [and] a great raconteur” by CBS chairman Leslie Moonvies, not someone especially known for the liberal application of superlatives, his statement was nonetheless representative of the universal admiration among his colleagues for his tremendous body of work.

 Mere chance saved him from likely obscurity at the Canadian Broadcasting Corporation when he was discovered by CBS News in the background of a demo tape sent in by one of Safer’s colleagues.
 Willing to take on overseas assignments that often were risky, Safer labored for years in Saigon and London, with high-risk high-reward foreign assignments in Communist China, Nigeria, Czechoslovakia, and Israel.
 His travels often brought him into combat zones and areas under control of totalitarian regimes, which he weathered with aplomb and more than a little luck.